Sony's Spider-Man Universe: Morbius (2022)

-Suffering from a rare blood disease, Michael Morbius tries a dangerous cure that afflicts him with a form of vampirism.
+Suffering from a rare blood disease, Michael Morbius tries a dangerous cure that afflicts him with a form of vampirism, which puts him at odds with his surrogate brother, Lucien / Milo Morbius.

 Following a "secret development process" at Sony, Matt Sazama and Burk Sharpless wrote a script for a film based on Morbius, the Living Vampire.
 By June 2018, Jared Leto was set to star as the title character, with Daniel Espinosa directing the film.
 Filming began at the end of February 2019, in London, and was confirmed to have completed by June.
 Morbius was released on April 1, 2022.

 The mid-credits scenes of Morbius see Michael Keaton reprising his role as Adrian Toomes / Vulture from Spider-Man: Homecoming (2017), with the character being transported from the MCU to the SSU due to a spell cast by Doctor Strange in Spider-Man: No Way Home.
 Despite these connections, the producers intended to tell a standalone origin story for Morbius as they did with Venom.